-Negri thanks Genge for head injury help
+I heard Negri choking - Genge

-Six Nations 2022: Italy's Sebastian Negri thanks England's Ellis Genge
+Six Nations 2022: England's Ellis Genge on moment Italy's Sebastian Negri was knocked out

 Last updated on .From the section Rugby Union